Eternal-plasma/pychat/README.md

 # pychat
-A simple tcp chat server and client running on port 7777
+A simple tcp chat server and client running on port 7777 !python 3